Good Cheer Fund History

 Catholic Charities

 Catholic Charities of South Carolina is the social outreach arm of the Catholic Church, with our Coastal Regional Office covering Charleston, Berkeley, and Dorchester counties.
 We were founded in 1945 by the Catholic Diocese of Charleston and have since grown to encompass the entire state of South Carolina.
-Through our wellness and basic needs services, family services, homeless and outreach services, and case management and advocacy, our Charleston office is able to serve over 4000 households and impact more than 10,000 individuals each year.
-Coastal Catholic Charities also provides Thanksgiving dinners, food and transportation gift cards, Christmas gifts and toys, and other emergency assistance during the holiday season.
+Through our wellness and basic needs services, family services, homeless and outreach services, and case management and advocacy, we serve our neighbors in need and provide a compassionate and personal approach, helping restore awareness of the dignity of every person.
+Coastal Catholic Charities hosts yearly Thanksgiving distributions, provides Christmas gifts, and other emergency assistance during the holiday season.
 By using a holistic approach to our services, we strive to break the cycle of poverty and guide our clients towards stability and self-sufficiency and make a lasting impact in their lives.

 For more information, please contact: Rocio Maldonaldo at 843-531-5576.